ksaye/vision-ai-developer-kit-audio/documentation/README.md

 ## Audio File Aquisition

 To build our model, we need LOTS of samples and we need to label them appropriately.
 For the best results, we need to sample the images on the same hardware (microphone) that we will be inferencing with.
 For our sample solution, audio file aquisition was simple, just record enough sounds from the VAI DevKit with the fountain full, and then record with the fountain 1/2 full, then empty.
 To make this more elegant, I actually recorded sound for a month straight.
 Imaging on the first day of the month, the fountain is full and for the next 30 days we sample 100s of sounds per day up to the end of the month or when ever the fountain is verified to be empty.
-Using this approach I captured 44,566 15-second wave files for a total of over 50 GB in files.
+Using this approach I captured 3,600 15-second wave files for a total of over 9 GB in files -- and I consider this a bare minimimum.
 Why so many sound samples?
 This fountain is inside a house.
-Imagine a dog barking, the doorbell ringing a person laughing.
+Imagine a dog barking, the doorbell ringing, the radio playing or a person laughing.
 Many distractions, so we let the sheer number of audio files overcome these anomalities.
 For our sample, WAV files are the format that include the needed fidelity which allow us to extract the needed features.
 With so many samples and assuming even evaporation of the water, we can now determine how full the fountain is.
 For this sample, we determine by percent from 100%, 90%, 80% and so on.

 You can find the DockerFile for audio aquisition approach in samples\1-audioAquisition.
 Simply stated, it runs a loop during defined hours to collect 15 second wav files and uploads these to an Azure Blob storage for later processing.